Looking To Buy A Semi-Detached Home? Read This First!

 Shared walls could mean that noise travels into your half.
 Most older homes have a single or double bricked middle wall.
 Most new semis have insulation or sound barrier to muffle noise.
 However, it’s still possible to hear your neighbour, whether you want to or not.

-If you have questions about semi-detached homes (or homes in general!), get in touch!
+If you have questions about these homes (or homes in general), get in touch!
 We help buyers and sellers sell all types of homes and can help you too!
-More on our homepage: Beth and Ryan Waller
+More on our homepage: Beth and Ryan Waller.